Proof-theoretic dilator and intermediate pointclasses: Genedendrons

 \begin{lemma} \pushQED{ } Let $(D,\varrho)$ be a locally well-founded semi-genedendron.
 Then $\Clim(\Lin^*(D))$ is the least ordinal $\alpha$ such that $D(\alpha)$ has an infinite branch. \qedhere \end{lemma}

 We will frequently use the climax of the linearization of a genedendron to `rank' a genedendron.
 Thus for a notational easiness, we use $\Clim(D)$ to denote $\Clim(\Lin^*(D))$ for a genedendron $(D,\varrho)$.
-We can use the climax of a genedendron to rank a $\Sigma^1_2$-definable real as follows:
+We can use the climax of a genedendron to rank a $\Sigma^1_2$-singleton real as follows: \begin{definition} Let $R$ be a $\Sigma^1_2$-definable real.
+Let us define the \emph{$\Sigma^1_2$-altitude of $R$} by